-Fuel Assistance, also called LIHEAP, is a federally funded program to help eligible low-income households pay a portion of their home heating bills.
-Fuel assistance benefits can only be used for fuel delivered to heat your home.
-LIHEAP will pay directly to your contracted vendor.
+Fuel Assistance, also called Home Energy Assistance Program (HEAP), is a federally funded program to help eligible low-income households pay a portion of their home heating bills.
+Fuel assistance benefits can only be used for fuel and wood delivered to heat your home.
+HEAP will pay directly to your contracted vendor.

-The WCAP fuel assistance office will begin taking appointments in late August/early September.
+The WCAP office accepts applications year-round.
 Please call 1-800-498-3025 or 338-3025 to set up an appointment.
-The Energy Services office is located in the Belfast Center at 9 Field Street, Suite 203 in Belfast, Maine.
+The Energy Services office is located in the Belfast Center at 9 Field Street, Suite 201 in Belfast, Maine.

 What is my eligibility based on?